Azidalus/Product-Segmentation-for-Resource-allocation/README.md

 ![image](https://github.com/user-attachments/assets/1d3ea98d-cddc-49c5-88e6-debe501d1439)

-Challenges come from the items with CoV > 1.2.
-Coefficient of variation greater than 1 indicates unstable demand that needs more attention.
+Challenges come from the items with CoV > 1.2, as coefficient of variation greater than 1.2 indicates unstable demand that needs more attention.

 ## Recommendations
 **For marketing department**